prebid/Prebid.js/modules/yahoosspBidAdapter.md

 # Adapter Request mode
-Since the `yahooAdvertising` bid adapter supports both Banner and Video adUnits, a controller was needed to allow you to define when the adapter should generate a bid-requests to the Yahoo bid endpoint.
+Since the Yahoo Advertising bid adapter supports both Banner and Video adUnits, a controller was needed to allow you to define when the adapter should generate a bid-requests to the Yahoo bid endpoint.

 **Important!** By default the adapter mode is set to "banner" only.
-This means that you do not need to explicitly declare the `yahooAdvertising.mode` property in the global config to initiate banner adUnit requests.
+This means that you do not need to explicitly declare the `yahooAds.mode` property in the global config to initiate banner adUnit requests.

 ## Request modes:
 * **undefined** - (Default) Will generate bid-requests for "Banner" formats only.